ElViIsMe/Muscle-Fiber-Data-Model/specifications/model.md

   - Type: float
   - Description: Information on the muscle thickness of the respective muscle, for bipenate/segmented muscles information of the different compartments as well as the sum is included
   - Multiple: True
+- architectural gearing ratio
+  - Type: float
+  - Description: Ratio of the contraction velocity of the muscle-tendon-unit over the the contraction velocity of the muscle fascicle

 </details>